marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 Summary
 =======
-This post covers an interesting, yet subtle, data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
+This post covers a network data corruption issue encountered on a Gigabyte ARM64 R120-MP31.
 This first part is a summary of some initial tests I did at the transport layer (i.e. TCP checksums) and at the data link layer (i.e. Ethernet CRC32).

 Background